DLR-AMR/t8code_JOSS/paper.md

 code [@Dreyer2021] implementing a high-order discontinuous Galerkin method (DG) for advection-diffusion equations on dynamically adaptive hexahedral meshes we can report of a 12 times speed-up compared to non-AMR meshes with only an overall 15\% runtime contribution of `t8code`.
-In fig.
+In \autoref{fig:t8code_runtimes}
-\autoref{fig:t8code_runtimes} we compare the runtimes over number of processes of the DG solver and the summed mesh operations done by t8code which are ghost computation, ghost data exchange, partitioning (load balancing), refinement and coarsening as well as balancing ensuring only a difference of one refinement level among element's face neighbors.
+we compare the runtimes over number of processes of the DG solver and the summed mesh operations done by t8code which are ghost computation, ghost data exchange, partitioning (load balancing), refinement and coarsening as well as balancing ensuring only a difference of one refinement level among element's face neighbors.
 Additionally, from the graph we see the weak scaling property of the application, i.e. the runtime halves when doubling the number of processes.

 +----------------+-------------------+--------------------+--------+
 | \# Process     | \# Elements       | \# Elem. / process |  Ghost |